 Not sure where to start?
 Take some time to do a real value inventory.
 Ask your repeat clients why they keep coming back.
 Ask why they chose you in the first place.
 For the business you’ve lost, get honest and try to understand the real reasons those clients chose to take their business elsewhere.

 Once you have an answer you’re proud of and passionate about, you have to be able to communicate it and prove it.
 Messaging is important.
 If your foot in the door to a target client starts with an RFP/RFI, spend some serious time on the content of your answers.
 Let your message stand out and express your differentiation.

 As we’ve established, the IT staffing market is crowded.
 But that doesn’t mean you can’t own your expertise.
 We know how tempting it is to try and branch out to exaggerate your firm’s capabilities.
 A stray finance placement, industrial client, or healthcare connection shouldn’t shift your focus or expand your niche.
 Be true to your skills and deepen your expertise to get a laser focus on one area.

 Doing this is the only real way to know your target market.
 When you’re focused on your true capabilities, you inherently know exactly what your target clients need.
-You know their pains, their challenges, and their threats.
-Which means you are positioned to help them succeed.
+You know their pains, their challenges, and their threats … which means you are positioned to help them succeed.

 There’s valuable insight in that conversation, and it’s true that most companies require a careful balance of both cultural and technical fit in a successful candidate.